etlbox/etlbox.website/doks_v1.8/content/recipes/transformations/filter-transformation.md

 ---
-title: "Filter Transformation"
+title: "Where Transformation"
-description: "Examples and code recipes for the FilterTransformation component."
+description: "Examples and code recipes for the WhereTransformation component."
-lead: "This article contains example code that shows the usage of the FilterTransformation component."
+lead: "This article contains example code that shows the usage of the WhereTransformation component."
 draft: false
 images: []
 menu: